SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 ### Environment

-You can use the **Environment** dropdown to display Hosts with a certain value of the **Environment** property.
+You can use the **Environment** dropdown to display hosts with a certain value of the **Environment** property.
 This dropdown is populated with all currently available values of the **Environment** attribute.

 <img src={useBaseUrl('/img/observability/navigation_environment.png')} alt="navigation_environment" style={{border: '1px solid black'}} width="400"/>